MicrosoftDocs/azure-dev-docs/javascript/tutorial-vscode-azure-cli-node-03.md

     > },
     > ```

-1. Run the following command to open a browser to the newly created App Service, again replacing replacing `<your_app_name>` with the name you used:
+1. Run the following command to open a browser to the newly created App Service, again replacing `<your_app_name>` with the name you used:

     ```bash
     az webapp browse --name <your_app_name>